pallet-attic/pallet-examples/webapp-haproxy-nodes/README.md

-This example is a project that contains [pallet](http://github.com/hugoduncan/pallet) node configurations and phases to deploy web applications to the cloud.
-The project can be used as starting point for your own projects.
+This example is a project that contains [pallet](http://github.com/hugoduncan/pallet) node configurations and phases to deploy web applications to the cloud proxied by HAProxy.
+The project can be used as starting point for your own multi-node projects.

 ## Testing